WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 .o-box--spacing-large
 ```

 This small -> medium -> large pattern is a very basic example of a naming convention in CSS.
-It can be repeated to similar effect across a whole range of scenarios in your stylesheet.
+It can be repeated to similar effect across a whole range of scenarios.

 ## What makes the perfect naming convention?

-Ideally the perfect naming convention for sizes should:
+Ideally the perfect naming convention for sizes should:-

-- Be semantic in that it implies a clear incrementation from small to large - otherwise it’s impossible to identify which size represents what without having to check the source code.
+- Be semantic, in that it uses names representing a clear incrementation from small to large - otherwise it’s impossible to identify which class represents what, without having to check the stylesheet.
-- Be easy to remember - otherwise again I’m having to refer back to the source code.
+- Be easy to remember - otherwise again, I'll need to refer back to the stylesheet.
-- Scale - this one is the important one as it needs to be able to adapt to change as your stylesheet grows in size.
+- Scale - this one is the important one as it needs to be able to adapt to change as my stylesheet grows in size.

-Here I have a media object with three modifiers using the same simple naming convention as before - small, medium and large.
-Let’s apply these principles and see how it fairs.
+Below is a media object with three modifiers using the same simple naming convention as before - small, medium and large.
+I'll apply the three principles and see what happens.

 ```css
 .o-media {